FernVR/mosaic/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+### W3C Markup Validator

--   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - Received No errors/warnings for each page, Home, Media and Community.
+-   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - I input the source code from each page into the validator and all pages received no errors or warnings.
     ![HTML-validator](./assets/images/readme/index-html-validator.png)

+### W3C CSS Validator

 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
     ![CSS-validator](./assets/images/readme/css-validator.png)